Marshall Faulk suspended by NFL Network amidst sexual harassment allegations

 The NFL Network announced Monday night that it has suspended San Diego State alumnus and former football star Marshall Faulk.

-Faulk was one of four employees suspended by the network after allegations of sexual assault and harassment from former employee Jami Cantor, as first reported by Bloomberg News.
+Faulk was one of four employees suspended by the network after allegations of sexual assault and harassment from Jami Cantor, a former wardrobe stylist who was fired by the company, as first reported by Bloomberg News.

-Cantor’s allegations, which claim that Faulk groped her, asked her invasive questions about her sex life and pulled out his genitals while demanding oral sex, were submitted as part of a lawsuit against NFL Enterprises.
+Cantor’s allegations – which claim that Faulk groped her, asked her invasive questions about her sex life and, on one occasion, pulled out his genitals and pinned her to a wall while demanding oral sex – were submitted as part of a n amended complaint in a lawsuit against NFL Enterprises, which owns the network.

+The lawsuit also claims defamation, discrimination based on age and gender and wrongful termination, among 11 allegations.

-Faulk has worked at NFL Network as an analyst and as a part of its main Gameday lineup for the past four seasons.
+Faulk has worked at NFL Network as an analyst and as a part of its main Gameday lineup for the past five seasons.

 Ike Taylor, Heath Evans and Erin Weinberger were also suspended by NFL Network.

+Former NFL Network employees Warren Sapp, Donovan McNabb and Eric Davis were also named in the complaint.

+These allegations of misconduct are the latest in a string of accusations of sexual harassment against public male figures, including Harvey Weinstein, Matt Lauer and Roy Moore.

-Faulk was inducted into the College Football Hall of Fame last weekend and was honored at halftime of the Aztecs’ 27-3 loss to Fresno State University on Oct.
-21.
+Faulk was inducted into the College Football Hall of Fame last weekend and was honored at halftime of the Aztecs’ 31-14 loss to Boise State on Oct.
+14.

+SDSU football head coach Rocky Long, who was with Faulk in New York City for the induction ceremony last week, said he saw the report but had no further comments.

-Faulk finished in the top 10 in the Heisman Trophy voting in each of his three seasons and was the only SDSU player to finish in the top five until senior running back Rashaad Penny finished fifth this season.
+Faulk finished in the top 10 in the Heisman Trophy voting in each of his three seasons.
+He was the only SDSU player to finish in the top five of the voting until senior running back Rashaad Penny finished fifth this season.

 Commenting on our site is a privilege.
 We want our readers to add their point of view to every story but ask that they keep their comments relevant to the topic at hand.
 We will remove comments and possibly ban users who do the following: (1) Use vulgar or racist language, (2) Threaten harm of any sort to staff, commenters or the subject of an article, and (3) Leave spam in their comment.
 If you have questions about these rules, please contact our Editor in Chief at: editor@thedailyaztec.com